Introduction

 Enable Motor

-This parameters determines whether the joint motor is enabled.
+This parameter determines whether the joint motor is enabled.

 Motor Speed

-This parameters allows you to specify the joint motor speed.
+This parameter allows you to specify the joint motor speed.

 Max Motor Torque

-This parameters allows you to specify the maximum motor torque allowed.
+This parameter allows you to specify the maximum motor torque allowed.

 Collide Connected